pestphp/news.pestphp.com/README.md

 You will need a MailCoach licence to install the project's composer dependencies.
 If you are a member of the Pest Core team, please get in touch with Luke Downing to get started.

+If you are a member of the wider community, you can remove the `spatie/laravel-mailcoach` dependency from `composer.json` before running `composer install`.
+This will mean that certain parts of the application will be broken for you, but the majority of the functionality will still be available as we do our best to isolate the core application from MailCoach.